honojs/hono/README.md

 ### 6. Run

 Run the development server locally.
+Then, access like `http://127.0.0.1:8787/` in your Web browser.

 ```sh
 $ wrangler dev